 Sources

-DOTScreener runs every check in this article automatically — live FMCSA data, an immutable timestamped snapshot, and a Tender Defense Packet you can keep with your records.
+DOTScreener runs every check in this article automatically — live FMCSA data, documented decisions, tamper-evident audit trail.

 Related Articles